 I love this delicious loaf cake just slightly warm from the oven but I like it equally well a few days later when it has had a chance to sit for a while.
 The loaf keeps beautifully at room temperature for several days and the flavours deepen as it waits for you to enjoy it – that is, if you can leave it alone!
 It is also delicious with ginger glaze if you want to take things up a notch.

 Banana Gingerbread Loaf is perfect with a cup of tea in the afternoon or with coffee for breakfast but it’s mild enough that your kids will also enjoy it as a snack.

 Buttermilk gives my Banana Gingerbread Loaf a lovely tang but if you don’t have it, you can substitute ordinary milk.
 If you want the tang of buttermilk, you can always measure ordinary milk out ahead of time and just add a teaspoon of vinegar or lemon juice.
 Let it sit at room temperature for 5 to 10 minutes and you are good to go.

 Banana Gingerbread Loaf is fine served plain but I love to enhance it with an easy Ginger Glaze.
-It just kind of elevates the loaf from lovely to sublime.
-Make sure the loaf is totally cool before you glaze it though.
+Make sure the loaf is totally cool before you glaze it.

 Easy to make, totally tasty and a great loaf for keeping, my Banana Gingerbread Loaf is likely to become one of your favourite bakes.
 It certainly is one of mine!

 - ½ cup brown sugar lightly packed

 - 1 egg lightly beaten

 - 2 cups all purpose flour Also known as plain flour.
 If you want to use self rising flour, leave out the baking powder and baking soda.